strickvl/panlabel/README.md

 Panlabel is a Rust library for converting between different annotation formats, and a command-line tool that uses this library.

+> ⚠️ **Warning**: This library is in active development and breaking changes
+> should be expected between versions.
+Please pin to specific versions in
+> production.

 ## Installation

 You can install `panlabel` from [crates.io](https://crates.io/crates/panlabel) using cargo: